open-component-model/ocm-spec/doc/appendix/E/ociArtefact.md

-# `ociArtefact` &#8212; General OCI Artefact or Artefact Index
+# `ociArtifact` &#8212; General OCI Artifact or Artifact Index

 ## Format Variants

-When provided as a blob, the [Artefact Set Format](../common/formatspec.md#artefact-set-archive-format) MUST be used to represent the content of the OCI artefact.
+When provided as a blob, the [Artifact Set Format](../common/formatspec.md#artifact-set-archive-format) MUST be used to represent the content of the OCI artifact.
 THis format can be used to store multiple versions of on OCI repository in a filesystem-compatible manner.
 In this scenario only the single version of interest is stored.